filipacarreira/filipacarreira/README.md

 - 👩🏽‍💻 My main coding language is Python
 - 😍 I’m passionate about data: data science, data visualization, data analytics!

-- ❔ In my profile you can check the projects developed for my Master!
+- ❔ The available repositories were some of the projects developed during my Master Degree.
+Being a Master in Data Science, most of them are solutions to Data Science Problems

 <h4 align="left">Skills: </h3>